 The Essence of Good Food articulates the reason why we eat.
 It’s about fashioning food and flavours, but mostly it is about people.
 Together, they create a kind of magic.
 My hope is that by trying something new, an appetite for the unfamiliar will flourish.

-The book is available at all good book stores.
+The book is now available at all good book stores in South Africa.